Aayush-1999/TalentHolic/README.md

 ### SERVER

 - The Server-side programming technology used is `JSP`.
-- Cloud Datastore is used as database.
+- Google Cloud Datastore is used as database.

 ### FRONT-END